V6 Mainnet Node Instructions

 Step 2 - Add the OriginTrail Mainnet Network onto MetaMask

-You can also ask for some dust on OriginTrail Node Community.
-You need at least 1 OTP to keep your substrate wallet active and another OTP for transaction fees (total: 2 OTP).
-You need 2 OTP on both of your substrate wallets (wallet 3 and 4 from step 1).
+You need at least 1 NEURO to keep your substrate wallet active and another NEURO for transaction fees (total: 2 NEURO).
+You need 2 NEURO on both of your substrate wallets (wallet 3 and 4 from step 1).

 Step 4 - Map your wallets